-Johnson & Johnson voluntarily recalled three of its power morcellators last year – the Morcellex Sigma, the Gynecare Morcellex, and the Gynecare X-Tract – after study results showed a significant link between morcellators and cancer.
+Johnson & Johnson voluntarily recalled three of its power morcellators in 2014 – the Morcellex Sigma, the Gynecare Morcellex, and the Gynecare X-Tract – after study results showed a significant link between morcellators and cancer.

 J & J informed customers world-wide last summer to return the devices known as laparoscopic power morcellators.
 The company had already halted sales of new morcellators in April 2014 after FDA advised doctors to stop using the tool.
 A morcellator slices up common uterine masses called fibroids, slicing uteruses into fragments for easier surgerical removal.